cbwall/Coral-larvae-temp-and-nutrients/README.md

        *Final.Survivorship* = proportion of larvae surviving at end of experiment (4 or 5 days)

-  - *respiration slopes.csv* -- larvae survivorship
+  - *respiration slopes.csv* -- larvae respiration rates
        *Replicate* =  treatment replicate number 1-5
        *Vial.no* = respiration measurement identifier, used to normalize respiration measurement by background values
        *larvae.no* = number of larvae in vial